 This article covers what the SEO Writing Assistant actually does, how it analyzes your content, and how to install it on platforms like Google Docs and WordPress.
 By the end, you'll have a clear picture of whether it belongs in your content stack.

 The Semrush SEO Writing Assistant is a browser-based tool that analyzes your content in real time and compares it against top-ranking pages for your target keyword.
 It doesn't just check for keyword usage; it evaluates readability, tone, originality, and SEO factors like internal linking.
 You get a numeric score that reflects how well your draft aligns with what currently ranks, along with specific suggestions to improve each metric.
+Think of it as content grading or scoring for draft content before you ever hit publish.

 Unlike standalone grammar checkers or basic keyword counters, this tool pulls data from Semrush's search database to give you context-aware recommendations.
 If you're targeting "best running shoes for beginners," it analyzes the top 10 results for that exact query and identifies patterns in word count, semantic keywords, and structure.
 Your content gets measured against those patterns, so you're not optimizing in a vacuum.
+The tool is part of Semrush's broader content marketing platform, which also includes a Semrush content analyzer for auditing already-published pages, but the Writing Assistant is specifically designed for in-editor SEO guidance while you're still drafting.

 The tool's strength lies in its ability to show you what's already working in search results, not just generic best practices.